 - Thanks for your support!
 On November 28th and 29th, 2019, Avid4 Adventure pledged sales to offset 100% of the climate impact from vans used to transport campers.

-At Avid4 Adventure summer camps in California, Colorado, Minnesota, Oregon and Washington, we teach campers how to be responsible environmental stewards.
+Avid4 Adventure is a certified B Corporation and our summer camps in California, Colorado, and Oregon teach campers how to be responsible environmental stewards.
 Through adventure sports like kayaking, mountain biking, rock climbing, and hiking, kids learn about and gain a deeper appreciation for their natural surroundings.
 At Avid4 Adventure, campers are empowered to choose active, outdoor lifestyles.
-To learn more about our confidence building outdoor adventures, click the button below.
+To learn more about our company mission and impact, click the link below.